HVML/PurC-Midnight-Commander/README.md

 1. We cleaned up the code and removed some features, such as support for various charsets (codepages).
 PurcMC assumes that the encoding is always UTF-8 by default.
-1. It can load a HTML file on file systems and show the DOM tree.
+1. It can load an HTML file on file systems and show the DOM tree.
 The user can travel the DOM tree and check the attributes and text content of elements.
-1. It runs as a HVML renderer, accepts the connections from PurC-based HVML interpreter instances via Unix Domain Socket or Web Socket, and shows the uDOMs as trees in a screen.
+1. It runs as an HVML renderer, accepts the connections from PurC-based HVML interpreter instances via Unix Domain Socket or Web Socket, and shows the uDOMs as trees in a screen.
 Driven by the remove HVML programs, it can update the uDOMs dynamically.